 - A. Office staff will check the bully boxes for incident forms at the end of every day.
 They will initial and date the log indicating that they checked the box.
-In the absence of office staff that day the administration will check the box. - B. Office staff will send the form via email to the building administrator in charge of investigating bullying incidents as soon as possible after the event.
-A - C. The administration will investigate promptly and respond to allegations of bullying behavior within the school day or by the following school day.
-Investigations will be conducted and completed within 10 school days of receipt of the incident. - D. All appropriate staff and school support personnel with knowledge, experience and training on bullying prevention and intervention will be involved in the investigation process. - E. Written documentation of allegations of bullying behavior (as defined in section III.) and outcomes of the investigations will be kept.
-Incident reports located in the break logs of both the alleged bullying target(s) and perpetrator(s) will be completed and marked as a Bullying Incident. - F. Parent(s) or guardian(s) of the student(s) who was alleged to have bullied AND of the student(s) who was believed to have been bullied that a report of an alleged incident of bullying has been made will be informed of the incident report by the school administrator or by a homeroom
+In the absence of office staff that day the administration will check the box. - B. Office staff will send the form via email to the building administrator in charge of investigating bullying incidents. - C. Administration will investigate promptly and respond to allegations of bullying behavior within the school day or by the following school day.
+Investigations will be conducted and completed within 10 school days of receipt of the incident. - D. Written documentation of allegations of bullying behavior (as defined in section III.) and outcomes of the investigations will be kept.
+Incident reports located in the break logs of both the alleged bullying target(s) and perpetrator(s) will be completed and marked as a Bullying Incident. - E. Parent(s) or guardian(s) of the student(s) who was alleged to have bullied AND of the student(s) who was believed to have been bullied that a report of an alleged incident of bullying has been made will be informed of the incident report by the school administrator or by a homeroom team member. - F. The school administrator or homeroom team member will communicate to the parent(s) or guardian(s) of a student(s) who was believed to have been bullied the measures being taken to

-- team member.
-An opportunity to meet with the principal and school administrator will be provided to the parties of the investigation. - G. The school administrator or homeroom team member will communicate to the parent(s) or guardian(s) of a student(s) who was believed to have been bullied the measures being taken to ensure the safety of the student(s) who was believed to have been bullied and to prevent further acts of bullying within 24 hours of being made aware of the incident. - H. Consistent with federal and State laws and rules governing student privacy rights, includes procedures for promptly informing parents or guardians of all students involved in the alleged incident of bullying within 24 hours after the school's administration is made aware of the students' involvement in the incident and discussing, as appropriate, the availability of social work services, counseling, school psychological services, other interventions, and restorative measures.
-The school shall make diligent efforts to notify a parent or legal guardian, utilizing all contact information the school has available or that can be reasonably obtained by the school within the 24-hour period. - The school administrator or homeroom team member will inform parent(s) or guardian(s) of the students involved and the findings of the investigation and actions to be taken.
-Confidentially laws (HIPPA/FERPA) prevent disclosure of student names and details of discipline, remediation, and actions taken for either party. - J. The school administrator will communicate or will designate a homeroom team member to communicate with local or state law enforcement agency if it's believed that the pursuit of criminal charges or a civil action under Illinois Laws (Cyberstalking, Sexual Harassment, Civil Rights Violations) may be appropriate.
+- ensure the safety of the student(s) who was believed to have been bullied and to prevent further acts of bullying; - G. The school administrator or homeroom team member will inform parent(s) or guardian(s) of the students involved the findings of the investigation and actions to be taken.
+Confidentially laws (HIPPA/FERPA) prevent disclosure of student names and details of discipline, remediation, and actions taken for either party. - H. The school administrator will communicate or will designate a homeroom team member to communicate with local or state law enforcement agency if it's believed that the pursuit of criminal charges or a civil action under Illinois Laws (Cyberstalking, Sexual Harassment, Civil Rights Violations) may be appropriate.